mcamara/laravel-localization/README.md

         ],
 ```

-You may also register the `LaravelLocalization` Facade:
+You may also register the `LaravelLocalization` facade:

 ```php
         'aliases' => [